 Poly furniture is great for decks, lawns, and patios.
 Depending on the climate of the area you live in, you may be able to keep your furniture out all year.
 So long as you don’t experience harsh winters, storing poly is not necessary.
 However, if you experience frequent bouts of extreme weather, we do suggest covering the furniture during those periods or placing it in a shed.

 If you plan to store away your furniture, clean it before packing it away.
 If you wash it down, make sure it is completely dry and you may even want to disassemble it if possible.
-Make sure your storage area is clean, dry, and to avoid dust, you may still want to cover it in the place you’ve got it tucked away.
+Make sure your storage area is clean and dry, and to avoid dust, you may still want to cover it in the place you’ve got it tucked away.

 What to Avoid